 "Yeah, seems like," I offer as I carefully shift the painting off the table to lay it flat on the ground next to me.
 My poor-weasel's easel of the table between us and the bucket of ice returns to its former state as drinking space.
 I pour us both a drink.

-The otter has moved on from rum, and is now trying his paw at whiskey.
+The otter has moved on from rum and is now trying his paw at whiskey.
 We've been cycling through batches over the last few weeks.
 The taste is far sweeter than I would've expected, but Adam says he doesn't have the cuts quite right yet.

 In my mouth, ice machine ice and homemade whiskey jockey for space with words.
 "Wha's li' in off 'easong?"